javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 Some regular expressions are looking simple, but can execute veeeeeery long time, and even "hang" the JavaScript engine.

-Sooner or later all developers occasionally meets this behavior.
+Sooner or later most developers occasionally face such behavior.

-The typical situation -- a regular expression works fine for some time, and then starts to "hang" the script and make it consume 100% of CPU.
+The typical situation -- a regular expression works fine sometimes, but for certain strings it "hangs"  consuming 100% of CPU.

 That may even be a vulnerability.
-For instance, if JavaScript is on the server and uses regular expressions on user data.
-There were many vulnerabilities of that kind even in widely distributed systems.
+For instance, if JavaScript is on the server, and it uses regular expressions to process user data, then such an input may cause denial of service.
+The author personally saw and reported such vulnerabilities even for well-known and widely used programs.

 So the problem is definitely worth to deal with.